What Is Missing in Multilingual Visual Reasoning and How to Fix It: How can we address these challenges?

 In addition to the models we evaluate in \S\ref{sec:protocol}, we also evaluate ViLT \cite{kim2021vilt} for better comparisons, as our next proposed intervention in \S\ref{subsec:visprog} uses ViLT.
 We didn't evaluate ViLT on MaRVL before translate test, since it doesn't support the MaRVL languages.
 Our evaluation protocols follows the ones introduced in \S\ref{sec:protocol} and results are shown in Table \ref{tab:translate}.

 All prior works, as per our knowledge, have observed a gain in performance post translating to English \cite{liu-etal-2021-visually}.
-Our observation is consistent with prior findings for all models, except GPT-4V(ision).
-All models except for GPT-4V sees an increase in accuracy after performing translate test; while surprisingly, GPT-4V shows a sharp decrease in performance across all MaRVL languages after translate test.
-However, this is encouraging, because it speaks for the multilingual capabilities of this model, and indicates that the gains provided by translating to English are lower than the errors made in translating cultural-specific nuances in meaning.
+Our observation is consistent with prior findings for all models, except GPT-4V(ision) and Gemini 1.5 Pro.
+All models except for GPT-4V and Gemini 1.5 Pro see an increase in accuracy after performing translate test; while surprisingly, GPT-4V and Gemini 1.5 Pro show a sharp decrease in performance across almost all MaRVL languages after translate test.
+However, this is encouraging, because it speaks for the multilingual capabilities of these models, and indicates that the gains provided by translating to English are lower than the errors made in translating cultural-specific nuances in meaning.